Skip to Main Content

 When you are ready to submit your print request, please complete the request form and submit your stl file under Personal/Non-Academic.

-After we have reviewed your file to ensure that it will print correctly, we will process it, put it in the queue, print it, and email you that it is available for pick up.
+After we have reviewed your file to ensure it will print correctly, we will process it, put it in the queue, print it, and email you that it is available for pick up.
 We will do our best to print your object as soon as possible, but many people are interested in the printers and there may be delays so we appreciate your patience.

 Request Process